NorbertNader/vue-aws-starter-kit/README.md

 # Prerequisite

-Make sure ou are on node14+.
+Make sure you are on node14+.

 You can use `n` to switch the node version.